 The Board of Supervisors approved the establishment of the Capital Sinking Fund as part of the FY 2014 Carryover Review.
-To date, a total of \$38,398,881 has been dedicated to capital sinking funds and allocated for infrastructure replacement and upgrades to the following areas: \$21,119,386 for FMD, \$7,679,777 for Parks, \$4,421,460 for Walkways, \$3,839,887 for County owned Roads and \$1,338,371 for Revitalization.
+To date, a total of \$38,471,743 has been dedicated to capital sinking funds and allocated for infrastructure replacement and upgrades to the following areas: \$21,119,386 for FMD, \$7,752,632 for Parks, \$4,421,463 for Walkways, \$3,839,890 for County owned Roads and \$1,338,372 for Revitalization.
 Projects have been initiated in all of these program areas from the sinking fund allocation.
-FMD has initiated several larger scale projects with the \$21,119,386 allocated to the Sinking Fund, including HVAC system component replacement at the Herndon Fortnightly Library; emergency back-up generator replacements at the Government Center and Herrity Building; replacement of the reflective coating, flashing and caulking of the roofs at the Pennino Building, Herrity Building, James Lee Community Center and Springfield Warehouse; windows replacement at the Hollin Hall building; and waterproofing of the exterior building, doors and windows at the Bailey's Community Center.
+FMD has initiated several larger scale projects with the \$21,119,386 allocated to the Sinking Fund, including HVAC system component replacement at the Herndon Fortnightly Library; emergency back-up generator replacements at the Government Center and Herrity Building; replacement of the reflective coating, flashing and caulking of the roofs at the Pennino Building, Herrity Building; and waterproofing of the exterior building, doors and windows at the Bailey's Community Center.